AG 2: Verbal complex predicates in a theoretical and cross-linguistic perspective

 A typology of extensive co-headed verb systems

-Alexandre François (CNRS)
+Alexandre François (Paris)

-Serialising constructions in Vanuatu: The semantics of syntax
+Serialising constructions in Vanuatu: the semantics of syntax

 Bezhta complex predicates

-Peter Arkadiev (University of Potsdam)
+Peter Arkadiev (Potsdam)

 Are there complex predicates formed by reduplication?
 Evidence from Circassian languages